August 30, 2014

 March 30, 2014

 I need adventure.
 I haven't been able to do any large adventures recently, so for now, small, one-day explorations will have to do.
 These aren't necessarily always about exploring new stuff, but more like exploring new ways of doing the familiar...

 We started walking north from the Mexican Border.
 Six months and over 2600 miles later, we emerged several miles into Canada.
 Along the way, we walked through deserts, dense forests, and spectacular mountains.

 Missing the scenery and freedom experienced on the PCT, we set off again to walk.
 This time, we spent a month hiking through Colorado from Denver to Durango.
 The scenery was great and the weather was wild!

 Early in 2011, we had the privelage of spending three months in Japan.
 We sampled much of the country, spending time in Nagoya, Tokyo, Osaka, Hakata, and Kagoshima.

-TrailsNW started as a collection of a few of my favorite hikes, but has grown into one of the Northwest’s premiere hiking related websites, allowing visitors to submit trail descriptions, upload images, interact with the site's message board, and log their hikes.
+TrailsNW started as a collection of a few of my favorite hikes, but has grown a bit and allows other visitors to submit trail descriptions, upload images, interact with the site's message board, and log their hikes.